How to Write 001 in Excel (11 Effective Methods)

 Write 001 in Excel Using the TEXTJOIN Function

-• Another alternative to writing 001 is by using the CONCAT Function.
+• Use the CONCAT function.
 Enter the following formula in cell B4.
 Then you will get the desired result as follows.

 =CONCAT("00",1)